miklevin/levinux/README.md

 - [Done] A turorial on how Levinux works so well with Dropbox for Code for Life.
 - [Done] A tutorial how to use vim to create a new text file (vim intro)
 - [Done] A tutorial on how to push code up to Github, Bitbucket or Google Code

-##Change-log
-Tue Oct 29 15:51:26 EDT 2013
-Now both Linux and Mac QEMU's are compiled from source.
-Compiled QEMU 1.6.1 from source for 64 bit Linux Compiled QEMU 1.6.1 from Homebrew for Mac
-Added a bunch of .dylib files for new Mac dependencies Switched Linux start script to text-only curses mode Radically altered Mac startup script to enable curses mode (AppleScript used) Moved keymap files out of subfolder into MacOS for Mac qemu requirement Added efi-e1000.rom for Mac qemu requirement

-Thu Oct 24 16:49:27 EDT 2013
-This is the first major step towards not relying on magic cocktail binaries Compiled qemu from source for 32-bit Linux, QEMU version 1.6.1 Compiled with --static --enable-curses option for text-only mode Added -curses parameter to 32-bit branch of Linux launch script Removed libaio.so.1
-Removed libcaca.so.0
-Removed libcurl-gnutls.so.4
-Removed libgnutls.so.26
-Removed librados.so.2
-Removed librbd.so.1
-Removed librtmp.so.0
-Removed libSDL-1.2.so.0
-Removed libslang.so.2

-Mon Oct 11 13:06:00 EDT 2013
-Broke webapp2 and dependencies out into optional Libraries menu Added color coding to show which libraries are already installed

-Thu Oct  3 13:57:31 EDT 2013
-Added WebOb, Paste, and webapp2 to be more like Google App Engine web dev env Added requests package because it's the right thing to do For OpenSUSE 64, added libcaca.so.0
-For OpenSUSE 64, added libcurl-gnutls.so.4
-For OpenSUSE 64, added libgnutls.so.26
-For OpenSUSE 64, added libpng12.so.0
-For OpenSUSE 64, added librtmp.so.0
-For OpenSUSE 64, added libslang.so.2
-For OpenSUSE 64, added libtasn1.so.3

-Tue Oct  1 14:39:47 PDT 2013
-Added libSDL-1.2.so.0 for 64 bit Ubuntu compatibility Added menu for Client Libraries, starting with Google API Python Client

-Wed Sep 25 17:34:59 EDT 2013
-Edited Python.sh to remove pip version dependency.
-Made pip persistent.

-Tue May 21 13:03:53 EDT 2013
-Revised README.txt
-Added kvmvapic.bin
-Added pxe-rtl8139.rom

-Mon May 20 14:30:08 EDT 2013
-Added librbd.so.1 for 32 bit Linux
-Added librados.so.2 for 32 bit Linux
-Changed LD_LIBRARY_PATH to search both ./linux64/:./

-Thu May 16 14:07:19 PDT 2013
-Replaced incorrect qemu-system-x86_64 binary with good from Ubuntu 64-bit Fixed chmod command in Linux launch script to set execution bit correctly Created MacOS/linux64 directory and put 64-bit version of libaio.so.1 in there Put missing libraries for 64 bit: librdb.so.1 and librados.so.2 in linux64

-Tue May  7 15:22:53 EDT 2013
-Replaced qemu linux binary with qemu-system-i386 and qemu-system-x86_64 Changed Linux launch script to auto-sense 32 or 64 bit and use correct binary Added tce-load -wi python-distribute to Python.sh Added sudo easy_install pip to Python.sh
-Added entries to .filetool.lst to make pip persistent Added pxe-rtl8139.bin and vapic.bin to MacOS folder per net feedback Changed LD_LIBRARY_PATH for 64-bit version.
-Only 3 dependencies!
-Binary is big!

-Tue Apr 30 13:31:58 EDT 2013
-Added curl and expat2 repository pull requirements for git to Python.sh Added echo "export GIT_SSL_NO_VERIFY=true" >> /home/tc/.ashrc to Recipe.sh

-Sat Apr 20 05:51:45 EDT 2013
-Dramatically improved index.html at localhost:8080
-Added instructions on how to SSH from Mac or Windows.
-Added instructions on how to edit HTML with vi.
-Added Clout-ware, history, community messages and such.

-Thu Apr 18 18:29:17 EDT 2013
-Added the bottle.py single-file web framework.
-Put in Ingredients due to https.
-Added port redirection to allow 8888 through.
-Added /home/tc/pydocs folder for bottle.py
-Created a webapp.py default app for bottle.py
-Added favicon.ico to prevent 404s and added it Recipe.sh and Python.sh tftp
-Upper-cased Python.sh to be consistent with Recipe.sh

-Tue Apr 16 13:19:53 EDT 2013
-Added set +e to Linux & OS X reset scripts to ensure it doesn't exit out.
-Added menu item #4 to fetch Python / added python.sh to Ingredients.
-Fetching vim with Python.
-Color coding has lots of dependencies including XLibs!
-Fetching git with Python.
-Changed my mine from Mercurial.
-Git is better to know.
-Added .vimrc, python.vim and blackboard.vim to Ingredients.
-Made menu item #4 change based on whether or not Python is installed.
-Switched from g-wan to busybox-httpd.
-Speeds up initial boot.
-Added an index.html to the Ingredients folder and tftp it into place.

-Mon Apr 15 16:50:14 EDT 2013
-Added *conflicted* to Reset scripts to clean up Dropbox conflict cruft.
-Instruct how to run from Linux terminal if double-click only loads text editor.
-Redirecting all stderr output as [Platform]ErrorLog.txt into /Reset folder.

-Thu Feb 14 17:08:41 EST 2013
-Gave up on compiling my own QEMU binaries (for now) and using what was in Levinux Proof of Concept, but removed unnecessary files and added a number of dependency files after testing on various default OSes.

 ##Places to rev version number
 1. Top of this README.txt file